-- (1) The Board may enter into a scheme of arrangement with an authorised deposit-taking institution for the keeping of trust accounts. - (2) An authorised deposit-taking institution that is party to a scheme of arrangement is taken to be an approved institution for the purposes of this Act. - (3) A scheme of arrangement may provide for all or any of the following: - (a) the payment to the Trust of interest on money held in trust accounts; - (b) the disclosure to the Board of trust account balances and other information about trust accounts; - (c) the auditing of trust accounts; - (d) any other matter related to the keeping of trust accounts that the Board considers to be necessary or expedient for the purposes of this Part. - (4) A scheme of arrangement - (a) is to be in writing; and - (b) is not to contain terms that are inconsistent with this Act; and
+- (1) The Board may enter into a scheme of arrangement with an authorised deposit-taking institution for the keeping of trust accounts. - (2) An authorised deposit-taking institution, with a branch or head office in the State, that is party to a scheme of arrangement is taken to be an approved institution for the purposes of this Act. - (3) A scheme of arrangement may provide for all or any of the following: - (a) the payment to the Trust of interest on money held in trust accounts; - (b) the disclosure to the Board of trust account balances and other information about trust accounts; - (c) the auditing of trust accounts; - (d) any other matter related to the keeping of trust accounts that the Board considers to be necessary or expedient for the purposes of this Part. - (4) A scheme of arrangement - (a) is to be in writing; and - (b) is not to contain terms that are inconsistent with this Act; and